Abhiek187/calculators/README.md

 ![Screenshot of the calculator](screenshot.png)

-Calculator apps for iOS and Android that have unit and UI tests
+Calculator apps for Web, iOS, and Android that have unit and UI tests